Stedi-Demos/function-templates/tutorial.md

     npm install --global @stedi/cli@latest
     ```

-   If you've installed the CLI previously, be sure to update it to the latest version:
+   If you've installed the CLI previously, be sure to update it to the latest version.
+The easiest way to do this is by running    the same installation command again.

-    ```bash
-    npm update --global @stedi/cli
-    ```

 2. Use `stedi integrations init` CLI command to create and initialize a new Stedi Integrations SDK project (choose a path that does not exist yet -- it will be created):